What we do

-We work in partnership with other agencies to offer support to school-aged children, young people and their families on many issues.
-These include:
+School nurses work in partnership with other agencies to offer support to school-aged children, young people and their families on many issues.
+Find us on Facebook.

 Children with specific health conditions

 Children and young people who have a long-term condition such as asthma, eczema, severe allergies or epilepsy may have specific health needs which school needs to know about in order to safely manage the condition.
 A School Health Nurse can support you with this, and may write a care plan for school use.

 School nurses also deliver staff training on specific health conditions and provide support and advice around medicine management in schools.

 The School Health Nurse team offers clinics across Oxfordshire to support children from the age of five who suffer from bedwetting (also known as ‘enuresis’).
 The clinics are run by nurses with an expertise in supporting young people and their families to address the causes of enuresis.

 In order to be referred to the clinic, contact your local school health nurse team.
 You will be asked to complete an assessment before your referral can be accepted